Regionaal-Archief-Zuid-Utrecht/SURA/README.md

 - File paths are automatically extracted from URLs
 - Tokens are bound to specific files and cannot be reused for other files
 - IP validation is optional and can be enabled per endpoint
+- Server port can be configured via PORT environment variable or --port argument